 How are cluster headaches diagnosed?

 A doctor can usually tell if you have cluster headaches by asking about your symptoms and examining you.
-Your doctor may order other tests, such as a CT scan or an MRI, if he or she thinks your symptoms are caused by another disease.
-But most people won't need these tests.
+Your doctor may order other tests, such as a CT scan or an MRI, if the doctor thinks your symptoms may be caused by another disease.

 How are cluster headaches treated during a cycle?